Fallacy of exclusive premises: Example 1 (EOO-4 type)

-This may seem like a logical conclusion, as it appears to be logically derived that if Some dogs are not pets, then surely some are pets, otherwise, the premise would have stated "No Dogs are pets", and if some pets are dogs, then not all pets can be cats, thus, some pets are not cats.
-But if this assumption is applied to the final statement then we have drawn the conclusion: some pets are cats.
-But this is not supported by either premise.
-Cats not being dogs, and the state of dogs as either pets or not, has nothing to do with whether cats are pets.
-Two negative premises cannot give a logical foundation for a conclusion, as they will invariably be independent statements that cannot be directly related, thus the name 'Exclusive Premises'.
-It is made more clear when the subjects in the argument are more clearly unrelated such as the following:
+This may seem like a logical conclusion, as it appears to be logically derived that, if some dogs are not pets, then, surely, some are pets, because, otherwise, the premise would have stated "No Dogs are pets"; and, if some pets are dogs, then, not all pets can be cats.
+Thus, one might think, some pets are not cats.
+But, if this assumption is applied to the final statement, then one has drawn the conclusion: some pets are cats.
+This is not supported by either premise.
+Cats not being dogs, and the state of dogs as either pets or not, have nothing to do with whether cats are pets: the assertion in the conclusion may well be true, but it does not follow from the premises.
+Two negative premises cannot give a logical foundation for a conclusion, as they will invariably be independent statements that cannot be directly related: Hence, they are called "exclusive premises".